momentum-design/momentum-ui/CONTRIBUTING.md

 ### <a name="issue"></a> Found an Issue?

-If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [GitHub Repository](https://github.com/momentum-design/momentum-ui/issues).
+If you find a bug in the source code or a mistake in t1he documentation, you can help us by submitting an issue to our [GitHub Repository](https://github.com/momentum-design/momentum-ui/issues).
 Even better you can submit a Pull Request with a fix.